andreewD/Natas_solutions/natas3.md

 <img src="imgs/natas3_pass.png" alt="pass">

-So the password for Natas1 is : Z9tkRkWmpt9Qr7XrR5jWRkgOU901swEZ
+So the password for Natas 4 is : Z9tkRkWmpt9Qr7XrR5jWRkgOU901swEZ